-Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 10 seconds Remove Anapen® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
-Call an ambulance (000) 4.
-If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
+2. Administer an EpiPen or EpiPen Jr Remove from plastic container Form a fist around the EpiPen and pull off the blue safety release (cap) Place orange end against the student's outer mid-thigh (with or without clothing) Push down hard until a click is heard or felt and hold in place for 3 seconds Remove EpiPen Note the time the EpiPen is administered Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration OR Administer an Anapen® 500, Anapen® 300, or Anapen® Jr. Pull off the black needle shield Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 10 seconds Remove Anapen® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration Call an ambulance (000) If there is no improvement or severe symptoms progress (as described 4. in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
 5. Contact the student's emergency contacts.
 If a student appears to be having a severe allergic reaction but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 - 5 as above.
 The school can use either the EpiPen® and Anapen® on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Action Plan.
 Where possible, Grovedale West Primary School will consider using the correct dose of adrenaline autoinjector depending on the weight of the student.
 However, in an emergency if there is no other option available, any device should be administered to the student.
-Communication Plan administered to the student.This policy will be available on Grovedale West Primary School website so that parents and other members of the school community can easily access information about Grovedale West Primary School anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Grovedale West Primary School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
-The Principal is responsible for ensuring that all relevant staff, including cast relief staff, food handling volunteers are aware of this policy and Grovedale W Primary School procedures for anaphylaxis management.
-Casual relief staff a volunteers who are responsible for the care and/or supervision of students w are identified as being at risk of anaphylaxis will also receive a verbal briefing this policy, their role in responding to an anaphylactic reaction and where requir the identity of students at risk.
-This policy will be included in volunteer/C induction packs.
-The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines .
-Staff training The principal will ensure that the following school staff are appropriately trained in anaphylaxis management:
+This policy will be available on Grovedale West Primary School website so that Communication parents and other members of the school community can easily access Plan information about Grovedale West Primary School anaphylaxis management procedures.
+The parents and carers of students who are enrolled at Grovedale

+West Primary School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, food handling volunteers are aware of this policy and Grovedale West Primary School procedures for anaphylaxis management.
+Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.
+This policy will be included in volunteer/CRT induction packs.

+The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.